danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 Partitioning is available starting in SQL Server 2005

-Partitioning is a Enterprise feature of SQL Server from SQL Server 2005 to SQL Server 2016.
+Partitioning is an Enterprise feature of SQL Server from SQL Server 2005 to SQL Server 2016.
 Starting in SQL Server 2016 SP1, it is available in all editions (including Express and Local DB)

 Starting in SQL Server 2012 a table/index can have up to 15000 partitions.
 In versions earlier than SQL Server 2012, the number of partitions was limited to 1,000 by default.